-Power restoration continues for some after severe storms
+Power restoration continues after Mich. storms

 Crews continued restore power to thousands of homes and businesses in Michigan that lost electricity during severe storms before Christmas.